 - is entitled to 20.00% 35.00% of all cash distributions from the operating cash flows of the fund, after the payment of all priority preferred returns, and the repayment of any preferred capital contributions.
 We are also entitled to 20.00% 35.00% of all cash distributions from the cash flows resulting from the sale or refinance of the assets of the fund, after the payment of all priority preferred returns, and the repayment of all capital contributions (collectively, "Carried Interest").
-During the years ended December 31, 2019 and 2018, the Company earned \$0 and \$68,257, respectively, of Carried Interest from related parties, which is included in fund management on the accompanying consolidated statements of operations. - receives fees for services primarily relating to the marketing, offering, registering, and selling of equity and debt instruments of the affiliates (collectively, "Capital Raise Fees").
-During the years ended December 31, 2019 and 2018, the Company earned \$2,798,011 and \$906,781, respectively, of Capital Raise Fees from related parties, which are included in fund management on the accompanying consolidated statements of operations.
+During the years ended December 31, 2020 and 2019, the Company did not earn Carried Interest from related parties. - receives fees for services primarily relating to the marketing, offering, registering, and selling of equity and debt instruments of the affiliates (collectively, "Capital Raise Fees").
+During the years ended December 31, 2020 and 2019, the Company earned \$0.5 million and \$2.8 million, respectively, of Capital Raise Fees from related parties, which are included in Fund management on the accompanying consolidated statements of operations.

-As of December 31, 2019 and 2018, amounts due to the Company from related parties for fund management services was \$3,672,429 and \$1,302,125 respectively, which are included in due from related parties on the accompanying consolidated balance sheets.
+As of December 31, 2020 and 2019, amounts due to the Company from related parties for fund management services was \$0.9 million and \$3.7 million, respectively, which are included in Due from related parties on the accompanying consolidated balance sheets.